 Insurance companies are giving those less able to afford car insurance a raw deal by bracketing poverty with irresponsibility.
 In fact, a low credit score could affect insurance costs more than a DUI.

 One would think that your driving habits should be the main factor insurers look at when deciding on your coverage.

-The practice is widespread—95% of auto insurers and 85% of homeowner’s insurers use credit history in their underwriting decisions.
+The practice is widespread—95 percent of auto insurers and 85 percent of homeowner’s insurers use credit history in their underwriting decisions.
 Only a fraction of consumers realize that they are judged this way.